Log in

 • May not have had a wish granted with any other agency

-Nonprofit with the mission of granting wishes to children with life threatening illnesses in Ohio.
+Nonprofit with the mission of granting wishes to children with life-threatening illnesses in Ohio.

-wishescanhappen.org
+Visit wishescanhappen.org (opens in a new window)

 Eligibility